kasrakr/Four-in-a-row/README.md

 # Four-in-a-row
-simple four in a row game with HTML &amp; JS
+simple four in a row game with HTML &amp; JS(jQuery) & CSS